jake-87/blog/content/blog/isabelle-autocorres-tut.md

 This is _not_ official documentation for AutoCorres, nor may it be 100% correct in all places.
 All the proofs go through, but I do not work on AutoCorres, nor have I used it professionally; most of my experience is hobby verification.
 However, I have found resources on it are woefully lacking, so I wished to introduce some more.
 Much of this information has been gleaned from the official documentation (which can be found at the aforementioned,) and <a href="https://cgi.cse.unsw.edu.au/~cs4161/">this course</a>.
 When it runs, the slides/similar may be removed for some time - they exist on the internet archive also.

+Any errors in the prose or code of the following are my own.

 # Assumed knowledge

 This article assumes a little either Isabelle/HOL or general verification knowledge, but I try to explain wherever feasible.
 A bit of C knowledge is required as well, and so is a little knowledge about program verification - a little Hoare logic, and the like.
 I'll try to explain as much as I can without being excessively verbose, and much of it is very searchable.
 Let's get into it!